In this guide, we’ve put together a list of some of the pros and cons of electric cars.

 There are better and more cost effective ways of re-using and recycling EV batteries being researched and tested

-Companies are looking at ways of reclaiming metals from batteries
+Companies are looking at ways of reclaiming metals from EV batteries

-There aren’t a lot of recharging stations yet in some places
+There aren’t a lot of recharging stations yet in some cities

 Different cars might only accept specific plugs